backupbrew/switchbrew/Internet Browser.md

 With v3.0 WifiWebAuthApplet video-playback was disabled, it now throws the following error when attempting to play a video: "Support Code:
 2809-1212" "This feature is not available."
 On past system-versions it would just trigger a fatal-error(see above).
-Video-playback which already worked fine under whitelisted-applet, still works fine on v3.0.
+Video playback still works on the whitelisted applets following v3.0.0, which allows video playback through Facebook and embedded into Google Sites.

 ## Trusted RootCAs